eitanyaffe/makeshift-metagenomics/README.md

 gcloud projects list
 ```

 3) You will need to edit your shell initialization script.
-In MacOS this file is called ~/.zshrc, while in most linux distributions this file is called ~/.bashrc.
+In MacOS this file is ~/.zshrc, while in most linux distributions this file is called ~/.bashrc.
 Here we refer to this file as .zshrc for brevity.
 Add these lines to .zshrc, while replacing `<your_google_project>` with the GCP project name.

 ```
 export MAKESHIFT_ROOT=$HOME/makeshift
 export MAKESHIFT_CONFIG=$HOME/makeshift/configs
+export MAKESHIFT_GCP_KEY=$HOME/keys/makeshift.json
 export GCP_PROJECT_ID=<your_google_project>
-export GCP_KEY=$HOME/keys/makeshift.json
 ```

 4) If you wish to set-up email notifications via SendGrid add the following to your .zshrc, replacing `<your_email_address>` with your preferred email address and `<your_api_key>` with the SendGrid API key.